richgieg/ItemCatalog/README.md

 http://localhost:8000
 ```

+**View all items in a category:**

+Select a category link from the navigation area.

+**View details of a specific item:**

+Click on the item's tile in the category or homepage layout.

 **Authenticate:**

-- Use the red Google+ sign-in button at the top of the page
+Use the red Google+ sign-in button at the top of the page.

 **Add a new item:**